epogrebnyak/bacus.hs/README.md

 # bacus.hs

-`bacus` is a minimal accounting ledger that is fully controlled by a sequence of events that modify a chart of accounts or account balances in ledger.
-These events are either primitive commands or compound commands that can be expressed in terms of primitives.
+`bacus` is a minimal accounting ledger fully controlled by a sequence of events.
+These events are either primitive commands or compound commands built from these primitives.
+The state of the ledger is fully determined by a list of primitive commands: you can re-run the list on an empty ledger and arrive at the same ledger state.
+The events include chart changes, posting entries and commands for closing temporary accounts at period end.

-`bacus` aims to demonstrate that operations needed for the book-keeping cycle can be expressed in a grammar of just five verbs (add, offset, post, drop, copy), thus making `bacus` a kind of an assembly language for accounting.
+`bacus` aims to demonstrate that a grammar of just five verbs (add, offset, post, drop, copy) is enough to express the primitive operations within the bookkeeping cycle, making `bacus` akin to an assembly language for accounting.

-Earlier attempts include a similar Python project.
+Earlier attempts include [a similar project implemented in Python](https://github.com/epogrebnyak/abacus-minimal) that helped to shape the logic of a minimal ledger.

 ## Minimal example